 Temperatures between 104-111° F (40-44° C), which are often found in saunas, are toxic to cells and appear to be especially impactful against cancerous tumors.
 In reviewing studies, the researchers found that hyperthermia alone raised complete overall response rates to radiotherapy and certain chemo drugs by 13%.

 While I’m pleasantly surprised by the cancer finding, it also makes sense to me that mimicking our body’s natural defense against pathogens — fever — would help us defend against tumors as well.

-Exposure to high temperatures and induced sweating appears to have benefits to your heart.
+Exposure to high temperatures and induced sweating appears to have benefits for your heart.
 A 2015 Finnish study published in JAMA Internal Medicine analyzed a population study among 2,315 middle-aged adults examined at baseline between 1984 and 1989, investigating the association between frequency and duration of sauna use and heart disease.

 With the data collected from a 21-year follow-up, researchers concluded that increased frequency of sauna use was associated with a lower risk of sudden cardiac death (SCD), fatal coronary heart disease (CHD), fatal cardiovascular disease (CVD), and all-cause mortality.
-Although, more research was needed to determine why that was.
-Still, the data showed that regular sauna use was associated with nearly a 50% reduction in heart-related deaths!
+However, more research was needed to determine why that was.
+Still, the data showed that regular sauna usage was associated with nearly a 50% reduction in heart-related deaths!
 Seems like sweating is sweet for your ticker!

 A 2018 study published in the European Journal of Epidemiology evaluated the effects of saunas on the blood inflammation marker, C-reactive protein (CRP), among 2,084 men (42-60 years) without acute or chronic inflammation.
 When potential confounding factors were addressed — like BMI, smoking status, age, alcohol use, and exercise habits — the researchers found a significant inverse association between how often the men used a sauna and their CRP levels.